 We use this option to compose our JSON payload to send to the server.
 In this case, we define author, title, and book text in JSON format to send to the server.

 In summary, the above cURL command will send an HTTP PUT request to the server at the /v1/books endpoint with a JSON payload.
-When the server receives the PUT request, it would authenticate the user, check whether the user is authorized to create that resource, perhaps update a database record for that book, and then return a response to the client (e.g. status code 200 to report success).
+When the server receives the PUT request, it authenticates the user, checks whether the user is authorized to create that resource, perhaps updates a database record for that book, and then returns a response to the client (e.g., status code 200 to report “success”).

 Confluent offers a REST API that allows users to interact with resources related to its data streaming platform.
-This makes for a nice real-world example for what a REST API is and how it’s used.
+This provides a nice real-world example of what a REST API is and how it’s used.

 Confluent Server includes a fully managed, cloud-native distribution of Apache Kafka, the popular open-source data streaming platform.
 Here is an example cURL command to Confluent Server’s REST API that creates a so-called “Kafka topic” (see https://developer.confluent.io/learn-kafka/apache-kafka to learn more about Apache Kafka, including what Kafka topics are):